avolab/episystem-workshop/scChIC-seq_tutorial.md

 chr11   44114099        45269522
 ```

 > ### Questions:
 > 1. Can you infer which clusters correspond to which cell types based on the coverage around the four regions?
 >
 > Hint: Hbb is a standard marker for erythroblast, S100a8 is a standard marker for granulocytes, and Ebf1 is a standard markers for B cells.

+Repeat the same procedure with the modification *H3K4me3*.

 # Step 5: Detecting enriched regions (peak calling)

 We could see in the scChIC-seq data some enriched regions that differ across samples.
 We now would like to call these regions to obtain their coordinates, using `hiddenDomains`.
 Perhaps the number of peaks predicted in each region across each sample may be clues to what cell type each sample is.

-After running `hiddenDomains`, visualize the `.bed` files by downloading them onto your computer and opening them with `IGV`.
+Go back to CoCalc, and using the terminal go to the directory `EpiSyStem_Workshop_Files/sorted_bams_filtered` (in case you are not there).

-> ###  Hands-on: Peak calling
+> ###  Hands-on: Peak calling with  `hiddenDomains`
 >
-> 1. Calling peaks with `hiddenDomains`
+> 1. Calling peaks with `hiddenDomains`.
+Remember you can write `hiddenDomains` by itself in the terminal and a list of options will be shown.
+For now, we need the folloing required inputs:
->    > Required inputs:
 >    >     -g Size of chromosomes for the mouse genome.
+Can you find this file?
 >    >
 >    >     -q Minimum MAPQ score.
 What is an appropriate MAPQ score to use?
 A low MAPQ score may include reads that are poor quality, while high MAPQ score keeps only high quality reads.
-Calculate, for each `bam` file, how many reads are assigned at each MAPQ score.
-Hint: the MAPQ score of each read is found in the fifth column of the bam file.
-Hint 2: UNIX tools such as `cut` or `awk`, `sort`, `uniq` can do this calculation quickly.
+For now, we will keep reads with a quality threshold equal to 60.
 >    >
 >    >     -p A threshold to remove domains called with probabilities less than `p`.
 Set to a value such as 0.5.
 You can play around with this value to see how it changes the output.
 >    >     -b minimum length.
 Use the default 1000 bp.
+>  Run this for all the bam files.
 >
 >    > ### Questions
 >    >